Alfresco/docs-alfresco/content-accelerator/latest/admin/index.md

     * Query Variable: `${user_id}`
 * Users Email From User ID
     * Query Variable: `${user_id}`
-* HPI Picklist (refers to picklist defined in Content Accelerator)
+* ACA Picklist (refers to picklist defined in Content Accelerator)

 Here is an example of the Web Service Query that uses a web service type, *Users in Groups*.
 The query will bring back users within a particular group, see Testing Queries documentation.